Skip to content

 Beinn Suidhe — common questions

 Beinn Suidhe is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 554m of ascent and takes most walkers 3-6 hours.
-Terrain: West Highland Way for the initial walk-in, then estate track and a heather pull onto the broad shoulder.
+Ground conditions: West Highland Way for the initial walk-in, then estate track and a heather pull onto the broad shoulder.

-When is the best time to climb Beinn Suidhe?
+What's the best month to climb Beinn Suidhe?

 Moderate.
 EE connects on higher ground; Vodafone intermittent.